Helm (Recommended)

 , yourkubeconfig

-For a complete Terraform example that creates all required AWS infrastructure, see the Terraform code in our Quickstart guide.
+For a complete Terraform example that creates all required AWS infrastructure, see the AWS EKS with Terraform guide.

 Set up your cluster on Azure Kubernetes Service (AKS).